tonethar/IGME-230-Fall-2018/weekly/week-01A-notes.md

 We will:
 * review basic **Web publishing** (HTML/CSS/FTP) and HTML validation
 * learn **how a Web server works** and how to do basic scripting of it
-* expose you to the PHP scripting language that runs on most web servers
+* expose you to the PHP scripting language that runs on most Web servers
 * explore advanced CSS layout utilizing the CSS box model and the latest specifications
 * go beyond *type*, *class*, and *id* CSS selectors by utilizing advanced CSS3 selectors
 * learn how to add **advanced interactivity** to Web pages.
 Building Web apps and Web games requires knowledge of more than just HTML & CSS, but also of the JavaScript programming language that runs in all Web browsers.
-We will be covering the current "standard" version of JavaScript known as ES5 (ECMAScript 5), as well as some of the well-supported and powerful features of ES6 (AKA ECMAScript 6 or ECMAScript 2015)
+We will be covering the current standard version of JavaScript known as ES5 (ECMAScript 5), as well as some of the well-supported and powerful features of ES6 (AKA ECMAScript 6 or ECMAScript 2015)
 * construct **Web applications**.
 A Web app is a client–server software application in which the client (or user interface) runs in a Web browser.
 Examples of Web apps you might use are github.com, Gmail, and Google Drive.
 Web App assignments we will complete in class include:
     - an [Image Gallery](https://github.com/tonethar/IGME-230-Master/tree/master/notes/HW-image-gallery.md)
     - an app that allows the user to search for and [view animated GIFs](https://github.com/tonethar/IGME-230-Master/tree/master/notes/HW-gif-finder.md)